Fieldwire/fieldwire_api_docs/source/includes/_floorplans.md

 Field | Description
 --------- | -----------
 name | Name of the floorplan
-is_auto_versioning | Indicates if the floorplan has automatic versioning is_name_confirmed | Indicates if the floorplan was creating from a multipage pdf and needs to be confirmed folder_id | Folder ID floorplan belongs to sheets | [Sheets](#sheets)
+description | Description of the floorplan is_auto_versioning | Indicates if the floorplan has automatic versioning is_user_confirmed | Indicates if the floorplan was autonamed and requires the user to confirm is_name_confirmed | Indicates if the floorplan was autonamed and conflicts with an existing floorplan folder_id | Folder ID floorplan belongs to sheets | [Sheets](#sheets)